-- Within 500 m of a designated School Zone or Community Safety Zone, or other location of special consideration (e.g., school, seniors' centre or residence, playground, hospital, other areas of high pedestrian activity); - Where the 85th percentile speed exceeds the current speed limit by 10 km/h or more.
-Motorists travelling above this speed are typically considered to be exceeding the safe and reasonable speed for road and traffic conditions; and - Where the 95th percentile speed exceeds the current speed limit by 20 km/h or more.
+- Within 500 m of a designated School Zone or Community Safety Zone, or other location of special consideration (e.g., school, seniors' centre or residence, playground, hospital, other areas of high pedestrian activity); - ▶ Where the 85th percentile speed exceeds the current speed limit: - On County Roads within the Official Plan Settlement Areas or any Built-up Areas outside these designations; or - By 10 km/h or more on all other County Roads.

+Motorists travelling above this speed are typically considered to be exceeding the safe and reasonable speed for road and traffic conditions and the surrounding environment; and/or

+Where the 95th percentile speed exceeds the current speed limit by 20 km/h or more.
 A significant difference between the 85th and 95th percentile speeds can indicate a high prevalence of high-end speeders or opportunities to speed.